MichaelKarnes/Uspace/readme.txt

 *change your Users name* C:\Users\Brad\AppData\Local\Microsoft\Windows Sidebar\Gadgets

-copy the Uspace.gadget folder in github to this directory
+clone the Uspace.gadget folder in github to this directory

 right click on the desk top, and click gadgets